Connect with us

 UAAP MVP winner Cabs Cabonilas insists championship is only goal that matters

-For Far Eastern University-Diliman’s graduating forward Cabs Cabonilas, a sense of redemption has finally arrived—just not in the way most would expect.
+For Far Eastern University-Diliman’s graduating forward Cabs Cabonilas, a sense of redemption has finally arrived — just not in the way most would expect.

-After narrowly losing the statistical points race—and ultimately, the Most Valuable Player plum—to Kieffer Alas on the final day of eliminations in Season 87, Cabonilas made sure he would not suffer another heartbreak.
+After narrowly losing the statistical points race — and ultimately, the Most Valuable Player plum — to Kieffer Alas on the final day of eliminations in Season 87, Cabonilas made sure he would not suffer another heartbreak.

 In the UAAP Season 88 High School Boys’ Basketball Tournament, the 6-foot-4 do-it-all forward stamped his class from start to finish, topping the SP race with 83.286 points.
 He built this on averages of 15.79 points, 8.86 rebounds, 3.79 assists, 1.79 steals, and 1.5 blocks, leading the Baby Tamaraws to an 11-3 run in the elimination round.

-The feat also placed him in rare air, as Cabonilas is set to become the first player from FEU-D to win the MVP award since Jerie Pingoy captured the honor in back-to-back seasons in 2011 and 2012.
+The feat also placed him in rare air, as Cabonilas is about to become the first player from FEU-D to win the MVP award since Jerie Pingoy captured the honor in back-to-back seasons in 2011 and 2012.

 “Siyempre, ngayon nakuha ko ‘yan, masaya ako ngayon.
 Ang sa akin, hindi para sa akin lang ‘yan — sa buong team ko ‘yan at sa coaches.
 Para sa kanila rin kasi tinulungan nila ako at pinush nila ako,” Cabonilas said.